 Recreational Water Watch for Lake Hartwell

-June 5 Update: SCDES continues to monitor the harmful algal bloom (HAB) on Lake Hartwell and record reports of observations.
-Based on the latest round of lake observations and water sampling, SCDES has updated the Recreational Watch for Lake Hartwell and removed certain areas of the lake, including: Tugaloo River lake arm upstream of I-85, Seneca River lake arm upstream of West Cherry Road, and Six and Twenty lake arm upstream of Centerville Road.
+June 20 Update: SCDES continues to monitor the harmful algal bloom (HAB) on Lake Hartwell and record reports of observations.
+Based on the latest round of lake observations and water sampling, SCDES has updated the Recreational Watch for Lake Hartwell and removed certain areas of the lake, including: Six and Twenty Creek lake arm between SC-24 and Centerville Road; Lower reaches of Lake Hartwell from Sadlers Creek State Park to the Hartwell Dam; South of Cherry Creek Road to Camp Creek Road, including Martin Creek and Coneross Creek lake arms.

-The Recreational Water Watch for the lake remains in effect for areas downstream of these road crossings, with the following recommendations: (1) avoid contact in areas where the HAB is present and (2) keep pets and animals from swimming in or drinking lake water where the HAB is observed.
+The Recreational Water Watch for the lake remains in effect for areas of the Tugaloo and Seneca River lake arms, with the following recommendations: (1) avoid contact in areas where the HAB is present and (2) keep pets and animals from swimming in or drinking lake water where the HAB is observed.

 Visit our Algal Bloom Monitoring Map to view the most recent locations where the HAB has been observed.